AnujMongia1/SentinelGuard/README.md

-#  Sentinel Guard
+# CyberSentinel Project

 This project involved creating a **Security Operations Center (SOC)** by deploying **Microsoft Sentinel**, a **cloud-native SIEM (Security Information and Event Management)** platform.
-The system monitors and manages security events, generates alerts for potential threats, and integrates **MITRE ATT&CK framework** for security incident management.
+The system monitors and manages security events, generates alerts for potential threats, and integrates the **MITRE ATT&CK framework** for security incident management.
 The entire setup is built on **Microsoft Azure** and simulates a real-world environment to test cybersecurity measures.

 ## Project Overview